aditiohri/twemoji-tic-tac-toe/README.md

 AADev,

-- Separate code into
-  + js dom elements - OBJECT
-  + board set up
-  + game play logic
-  + game win logic
 - I can test the following functionality:
   - winning / losing / tied outcomes
   - a server is running ?
   - it's responsive?
     - emojis need to be different
-    - icon is an emoji
+    - icon is an emoji and not empty string

 RESOURCES
 [helpful code planning](https://medium.com/swlh/tutorial-tic-tac-toe-game-with-vanilla-javascript-4857eaca59e)